isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

     00:01:00:08:96:23:AB:E6:A6:5D:C7:41:0F:05
    |type |htype|   time    |   identifier    |

-A special value of 0 for "htype" and "time" is allowed, which indicates that the server should use ANY value for these components.
-If the server already uses a DUID-LLT, it will use the values from this DUID; if the server uses a DUID of a different type or doesn't yet use any DUID, it will generate these values.
-Similarly, if the "identifier" is assigned an empty string, the value of the identifier will be generated.
+A special value of "0" for ``htype`` and ``time`` is allowed, which indicates that the server should use ANY value for these components.
+If the server already uses a DUID-LLT, it will use the values from this DUID; if the server uses a DUID of a different type or does not yet use any DUID, it will generate these values.
+Similarly, if the ``identifier`` is assigned an empty string, the value of the ``identifier`` will be generated.
 Omitting any of these parameters is equivalent to setting them to those special values.